Psychedelic drug: Etymology and nomenclature

 Many different names have been proposed over the years for this drug class.
 The famous German toxicologist Louis Lewin used the name phantastica earlier in this century, and as we shall see later, such a descriptor is not so farfetched.
 The most popular names—hallucinogen, psychotomimetic, and psychedelic ("mind manifesting")—have often been used interchangeably.
 Hallucinogen is now, however, the most common designation in the scientific literature, although it is an inaccurate descriptor of the actual effects of these drugs.
 In the lay press, the term psychedelic is still the most popular and has held sway for nearly four decades.
 Most recently, there has been a movement in nonscientific circles to recognize the ability of these substances to provoke mystical experiences and evoke feelings of spiritual significance.
 Thus, the term entheogen, derived from the Greek word entheos, which means "god within", was introduced by Ruck et al. and has seen increasing use.
 This term suggests that these substances reveal or allow a connection to the "divine within".
 Although it seems unlikely that this name will ever be accepted in formal scientific circles, its use has dramatically increased in the popular media and on internet sites.
 Indeed, in much of the counterculture that uses these substances, entheogen has replaced psychedelic as the name of choice and we may expect to see this trend continue.

 Robin Carhart-Harris and Guy Goodwin write that the term psychedelic is preferable to hallucinogen for describing classical psychedelics because of the term hallucinogens "arguably misleading emphasis on these compounds' hallucinogenic properties."

 While the term psychedelic is most commonly used to refer only to serotonergic hallucinogens, it is sometimes used for a much broader range of drugs, including entactogens, dissociatives, and atypical hallucinogens/psychoactives such as Amanita muscaria, Cannabis sativa, Nymphaea nouchali and Salvia divinorum.
 Thus, the term serotonergic psychedelic is sometimes used for the narrower class.
 It is important to check the definition of a given source.
-This article uses the more common, narrower definition of psychedelic.
+The present article uses the more common, narrower definition of psychedelic.
+David E. Nichols and Charles D. Nichols have criticized the expansion of the definition of the term psychedelic and called for it to continue to refer only to serotonergic psychedelics.